dr-matt-smith/introduction-to-github/talk1_moodle_scheduler.md

 ## Advantages

-It removes all the multiple emmails / Doodle pools etc. to arrange a meeting with students.
+It removes all the multiple emails / Doodle pools etc. to arrange a meeting with students.

 I create timeslots on days/times I'm available, and let students sign up to the one they find most convenient.